 - Outerwear must be no more than one size larger than studentâ€™s regular size and sleeve length cannot extend past fingertips.

 - Trench coats, battle dress, and combat gear are prohibited.

-- Students in grades PK â€“ 5th are required to wear tennis shoes or other style of secure, closed-toe, non-slip footwear appropriate for physical education classes and recess.
+- Students in grades PK â€“ 5th are required to wear tennis shoes or other style of secure, closed-toe, non-slip footwear.
 Shoes must be worn as intended to be worn (i.e., laces must be laced and buckles must be buckled).

 - Students in grades 6th â€“ 12th may wear styles appropriate for students in grades PK â€“ 5th and may also wear sandals and boots as long as they are laced, tied, and matching.

 - Paramilitary/combat boots, shower shoes, water socks, and shoes with wheels are prohibited at all grade levels.

 - Students who are members of nationally recognized organizations (i.e., Scouting, NJROTC) may wear the uniform(s) approved by that organization to school if the uniform(s) meets the requirements of the ACISD Appearance Code.

 - School activity uniforms are prohibited except for during the activity for which the uniform is designed.
 In place of their performance uniform, students participating in cheerleading, drill team, sports, and other activities may wear Spirit wind suits on certain days as pre-approved by campus principal/designee.